-U.S. Senator Benjamin Cardin (D-Md.) has introduced a bill to clarify that the FCC’s “one-touch, make-ready” (OTMR) rules do not supersede collective bargaining agreements. a win for CWA members who have been fighting against the unsafe OTMR policy for years.
+U.S. Senator Benjamin Cardin (D-Md.) has introduced a bill to clarify that the FCC’s “one-touch, make-ready” (OTMR) rules do not supersede collective bargaining agreements.
+The Communications Workers of America considers it a win for CWA members who have been fighting against the unsafe OTMR policy for years.

 In 2018, the Republican-controlled FCC voted to adopt the OTMR policy, which allows companies that want to add equipment to a utility pole to move existing equipment.

 The Communications Workers of America sent out a statement that it believes the OTMR will send work currently done by skilled employees to unskilled, untrained, low-wage contractors.

 “Outsourcing skilled jobs to lower wage contractors always has serious consequences not only for workers, but for our communities,” said CWA Director of Government Affairs Dan Mauer.
 “This bill will protect CWA members’ jobs and ensure that utility pole work is performed safely by skilled employees.
 We thank Senator Cardin for introducing it.”